 Failure to respond.
 The failure of any owner, occupant, resident or "key holder" for any alarm to respond to a request by an alarm company, central station, modified central station, dispatch center or police or fire officer to attend an activated alarm shall cause the alarm to be classified as a "False Alarm - Human Error," and shall be included in that number.

-Failure to respond.
 If a key holder does not arrive on the site of an activated alarm within 30 minutes after notification by police, fire or emergency service personnel, the activated alarm will be considered as a false alarm.

-Minimal system requirements.
+Minimum system requirements.
 Alarm systems that use an audible or visual alarm device to attract attention of the public shall be equipped and adjusted so as to automatically discontinue the alarm within 30 minutes after it activates.

 Penalty.
 Any owner that allows excessive false alarms to occur at any location or violates any provision of this section shall be deemed to have committed an offense, which may be punishable, upon conviction, by a fine of not more than $200, plus costs.
-In lieu of filing a criminal complaint, the City may assess a service fee to the owner's city utility account of $20 for each excessive false alarm at any location.
+In lieu of filing a criminal complaint, the City may assess a service fee to the owner's City utility account of $20 for each excessive false alarm at any location.

-It shall be unlawful for any person to connect an alarm system which automatically dials into the city's Enhanced Nine-One-One (E-911) Emergency Communication system.
+It shall be unlawful for any person to connect an alarm system which automatically dials into the City's Enhanced Nine-One-One (E-911) Emergency Communication System.
 Any person found in violation of this section shall, upon conviction, be guilty of a misdemeanor and shall be punished by a fine not exceeding $200.

 The provisions of this chapter shall apply to all alarm systems, alarm businesses, alarm business employees and owners or users of alarm systems which are installed, connected, operated, maintained or existing on or before the effective date of this chapter, as well as all systems, businesses, employees and owners or users existing subsequent to the effective date hereof.